atacolak/markov-to-transformers/README.md

 Instead of treating all characters equally, this model assigns **unique positional encodings to the first few characters**, helping it differentiate name beginnings.

+This approach is inspired by [A Neural Probabilistic Language Model (Bengio et al., 2003)](https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf), with the additional inclusion of positional embeddings to enhance sequential awareness.

 ![Positional MLP Model Output](results/positional_mlp.png)

 ## How to Run